mapcrafter/mapcrafter/docs/index.rst

 Help
 ====

-Read :doc:`getting_started` to get a first insight how to use the renderer.
+Read :doc:`using_mapcrafter` to get a first insight how to use the renderer.
-You can find a detailed documentation about the renderer in :doc:`configuration` and :doc:`commandline`.
+You can find a detailed documentation about the render configuration file format in :doc:`configuration`.

 If you find bugs or problems when using mapcrafter or if you have ideas for new features, then please feel free to add an issue to the `GitHub issue tracker